Firefox: Firefox Reality (AR/VR)

-Unofficial ports
+Third-party ports

 Firefox has also been ported to FreeBSD, NetBSD, OpenBSD, OpenIndiana, OS/2, ArcaOS, SkyOS, RISC OS and BeOS/Haiku, and an unofficial rebranded version called Timberwolf has been available for AmigaOS 4.
-An unofficial continuation of the Mac OS X PowerPC release was actively developed as TenFourFox until October 5, 2021.

-The Firefox port for OpenBSD is maintained by Landry Breuil since 2010.
-Firefox is regularly built for the current branch of the operating system, the latest versions are packaged for each release and remain frozen until the next release.
+The Firefox port for OpenBSD has been maintained by Landry Breuil since 2010.
+Firefox is regularly built for the current branch of the operating system; the latest versions are packaged for each release and remain frozen until the next release.
 In 2017, Landry began hosting packages of newer Firefox versions for OpenBSD releases from 6.0 onwards, making them available to installations without the ports system.

-The Solaris port of Firefox (including OpenSolaris) was maintained by the Oracle Solaris Desktop Beijing Team, until March 2017 when the team was disbanded.
+The Solaris 10 port of Firefox (including OpenSolaris) was maintained by the Oracle Solaris Desktop Beijing Team, until March 2018 when the team was disbanded.
 There was also an unofficial port of Firefox 3.6.x to IBM AIX and of v1.7.x to UnixWare.

-Experimental builds and ESR

-Besides official releases, Mozilla provides development builds of Firefox in distribution channels named, in order of most to least stable, "Beta", "Developer Edition" (formerly "Aurora", renamed on November 10, 2014), and "Nightly".
-Starting from Firefox 54, "Developer Edition" is based on the "Beta" build.